 Tatte Bakery and Cafe — Charles Street (Beacon Hill)

-Tatte Bakery & Cafe has several locations around Boston, but the Beacon Hill location is easy to reach as part of your 2 days in Boston itinerary!
+Tatte Bakery & Cafe has several locations around Boston (and they’ve even expanded to the DC area since we first ate there), but the Beacon Hill location is easy to reach as part of your 2 days in Boston itinerary!

 Home to delicious sweets, tasty sandwiches (I had a brie and prosciutto sandwich that was incredible), and pastries that look too beautiful to eat, Tatte Bakery is a great place for a snack or quick lunch while you’re running around trying to see Boston in 2 days.